astrojorgeluis/disco-astronomy/DISCO_Source_Git/README.md

 ## Citation

-If you use DISCO in published work, please cite this repository and acknowledge **Jorge Luis Guzmán Lazo**, who developed the software within the [YEMS Millennium Nucleus](https://www.milenioyems.cl/) under the supervision of **Sebastián Pérez Marquez** and **Camilo Gonzalez Ruilova**.
+If you use DISCO in published work, please cite this repository and acknowledge **Jorge Luis Guzmán-Lazo**, who developed the software within the [YEMS Millennium Nucleus](https://www.milenioyems.cl/) under the supervision of **Sebastián Pérez** and **Camilo Gonzalez-Ruilova**.

 ---